 If your child starts to escalate and becomes verbally abusive, it’s easy to get upset and angry and lose your temper.
 And that’s just what they want you to do because then you’re stuck in a power struggle with them.
 And when you’re in a power struggle, you’re yelling and threatening, they’re yelling and threatening, and no one is talking about your child’s responsibilities anymore.

 Parent: “What did you call me?
 How dare you talk to me that way—I’m your mother! “

 Child: “Why do you hate me so much?
 No one understands me but my friends.
 I hate you!”

-His mother doesn’t realize that for him, his solution is to attack—he wants to render her speechless.
+His mother doesn’t realize that for her son, his solution is to attack.
+He wants to render her speechless.
 And if you’ll notice, he’s still not talking about taking any responsibility or solving the problem.
 They’re just going around and around because he continues to play the victim.
 And since his mother isn’t challenging him on that posture accurately, he’s just stepping up his verbal abuse and manipulation.